muka/dbus-java-mvn/README.md

 ## License

-The code is licensed under `LGPL` to match compatibility with
+The code is based on the official libraries, see licenses here

 -   [D-Bus Java license](./libmatthew-java.COPYING)
 -   [libmatthew-java license](./dbus-java.COPYING)